-Zeeheldenkwartier – said to be reminiscent of Venice with its charming canals – awards residents and visitors with an abundance of green spaces and Art Nouveau architecture.
+Zeeheldenkwartier – said to be reminiscent of Venice with its charming canals – rewards residents and visitors with an abundance of green spaces and Art Nouveau architecture.
 Well-off residents, as well as young entrepreneurs, call Zeeheldenkwartier their home, finding accommodation in grand mansions as well as simpler yet luxurious dwellings.

-Beach and nature lovers in The Hague
+Beachfront living in The Hague

 Scheveningen encompasses a selection of neighbourhoods, including Statenkwartier and Belgisch Park.
 Expats residing in Statenkwartier could find themselves in a residential building inspired by Art Nouveau architecture, and will have easy access to diverse amenities and shops along Frederik Hendriklaan.

 Another principal district, Haagse Hout boasts large homes and plenty of open space, and it’s particularly popular among expat families.
-Bezuidenhout and other neighbourhoods within Haagse Hout may be quiet but have much to offer and are just as popular among young professionals as expat families.
+Bezuidenhout and other neighbourhoods within Haagse Hout may be quiet but have much to offer and are just as popular among young professionals as with expat families.
 In addition to its access to green spaces, residents of this district will also find that they’re within easy reach of the beach resort of Scheveningen.

-Segbroek is a peaceful suburb located near a quiet section of beach.
+Segbroek is a peaceful suburb located near a quiet section of the beach.
 Houses are modest, rent is reasonable and there are lots of little shops, coffee houses and other amenities in the area.
 Active expats will enjoy taking hikes through the nearby forest.